richardtaylordawson/pwa-shields/CONTRIBUTING.md

    If it is a new issue, please create the issue and tag appropriately.
 Once you determine what you'd like to work on, assign the issue to you.

-2. Create a branch off of master using the project name & issue number.
+2. Create a branch off of production using the project name & issue number.
    Example: `pwa-shields-issue-1`

 3. Complete the issue making sure that the issue is 100% finished and does not break other parts of the code.

-4. Submit a PR into the `release` branch for review within the issue.
-If the code passes review, then it will be merged into `release` and then determined when it will be launched to production.
+4. Submit a PR into the `production` branch for review within the issue.

 ## Figma